prgmatic/layerdisplay/README.md

 Install via the bundled [Plugin Manager](http://docs.octoprint.org/en/master/bundledplugins/pluginmanager.html) or manually using this URL:

     https://github.com/chatrat12/layerdisplay/archive/master.zip

+## TODO
+- **Run GCode Analyis on seperate thread** GCodeAnalysis currently blocks print jobs when analysing large GCode files.
+- **Error checking** Handle any possible errors (such as read errors) and report them to the user.

 ## Feedback
 This is my first python project.
 I don't know enough about python to follow my usual design patterns.
 Feedback is greatly apperciated :)